YASHN24/Rufus/README.md

 tail -f rufus.log

+# How to Integrate Rufus into RAG Pipelines
+Use the API to fetch and structure data based on prompts.
+Output JSON or CSV files can be directly ingested into RAG models for further training or inference.

 # Challenges Solved
 Handling nested links and dynamic content.
 Extracting relevant data based on user-defined prompts.
 Ensuring robust error handling and user-friendly logging.